nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## **2.About**

-This section serves to familarise you with information and terms that would help you make the best use of this user guide.
+This section serves to familiarise you with information and terms that would help you make the best use of this user guide.

 ### 2.1 Structure of this Document